bugventure/request-validator/README.md

 ## JSON Schema

-The validator module fully implements draft 4 of the [JSON Schema specification](http://json-schema.org/documentation.html).
+The validator fully implements draft 4 of the [JSON Schema specification](http://json-schema.org/documentation.html).
 Check out this [excellent guide to JSON Schema](http://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf) by Michael Droettboom, et al.

 A schema is a JavaScript object that specifies the type and structure of another JavaScript object or value.
 Here are some valid schema objects: